danhahn/html-site/src/pages/1/editors.md

 When you are writing HTML you can use a simple text editor to write your HTML but this can be a git of a frustrating experience because it will not show any errors.

 Below are some options for better HTML editors.
 In class we will be using **Atom**.
+Atom is build by GitHub.

 ## [Atom](http://atom.io/)